If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Best for Carpets

-The good news is that it will still do a good job on hard floors.
-So if you’re worried about your bathroom and kitchen floors, don’t be.
-This will still clean up the mess.
+The good news is that it still does a decent job on hard floors.
+If you are worried about your bathroom and kitchen tiles, know that this will still clean up the mess efficiently.

-For one thing, this vacuum is perfectly balanced.
-It’s very comfortable to hold.
-You can even direct it at high ceiling corners using just one hand!
+One major advantage is the weight distribution.
+This vacuum feels perfectly balanced and comfortable to hold.
+You can even direct it at high ceiling corners using just one hand without feeling the strain.

 Pros

-• Up to 60 minutes of run time on the normal speed setting without extra tools.
+• Solid battery life: Get up to 60 minutes of run time on the lowest suction setting.

-• Transforms to a handheld device so you can get into every nook and cranny.
+• 2-in-1 design: Transforms to a handheld device so you can get into every nook and cranny.

-• Slim flexible design makes it easy to reach underneath furniture.
+• Low profile: The slim, flexible design makes it easy to reach underneath sofas and beds.

 Cons